 Organic, grass-fed and pasture-raised animals are more humane and from a nutritional perspective, they actually yield a more nutritious product.
 Grass-fed beef contains higher amounts of anti-inflammatory omega-3s, antioxidants and conjugated linoleic acid (CLA), which helps with fat burning and protects against carcinogens, artery plaque and diabetes.
 If you consume dairy, organic milk and organic cheese have more CLA and omega-3s than conventional.

 Ask your farmer how they raise and treat their animals.
 For a full list of what questions to ask about each specific animal, check out this great resource.

 8. Can I come and visit your farm?

 Most farmers who are proud of what they do and have nothing to hide will be happy to welcome guests to their farms for visits and tours.
-But don't show up unannounced whenever you want - ask for a scheduled visit so you know the farmer has the time to show you around when it's convenient for him/her.
+But don’t show up unannounced whenever you want – ask for a scheduled visit so you know the farmer has the time to show you around when it’s convenient for them.